t170815518/Nucleicacid-Sequence-Searching-Algorithms/README.md

 ## Set-up Instructions

 1. Download the files
-2. Use `CMakeLists.txt` for compilation through `CMake`
-3. Execute the program.
-The name should be `PatternSearchProgram`.
+2. `cmake` is recommended for building the files.
+Ensure `cmake` has been installed on the machine properly.
+3. Type `cmake PATH_OF_PROJECT`
+4. Go to the project directory and type `make`.
+An exetuable will be generated.
+5. Type `./PatternSearchProgram` to start.

 ## Dataset